MacKinnon, Rantanen help Avalanche bury Blackhawks

 The goal change gave the Blackhawks a spark.
 They outshot the Avalanche 13-4 the rest of the period and got a couple goals to make it closer heading into the third.

+“You knew Chicago was going to come and push in the third period,” Avalanche coach Jared Bednar said.
+“We did a good job there.
+I didn’t like parts of our second, but we were killing some penalties there too.”

-Bernier made a save on Ryan Hartman early in the third to keep it 5-2, and then Grimaldi, who was recalled Friday from San Antonio of the AHL, made it a four-goal game at 8:45.
+Bernier made a save on Hartman early in the third to keep it 5-2, and then Grimaldi, who was recalled Friday from San Antonio of the AHL, made it a four-goal game with his first of the season at 8:45.

 Hartman completed the scoring at 15:05.

-NOTES: D Nikita Zadorov was a healthy scratch for Colorado. ...
+NOTES: Chicago D Gustav Forsling (upper body) didn’t play after the first period. ...
+D Nikita Zadorov was a healthy scratch for Colorado. ...
 LW Andrew Agozzino, recalled from San Antonio on Friday, was also a healthy scratch. ...
 The Blackhawks scored their first short-handed goal Friday night and nearly got another one on LW Brandon Saad’s shot that hit the post in the first period. ...
 D Tyson Barrie’s assist on Sven Andrighetto’s goal was his 200th career point.